vs00007/Course-Info/README.md

 Well, you see, Sir keeps track of the questions that the students solve, by creating a book containing all the accepted solutions.
 It is easier with GitHub

 If you completed the course setup, you already have a GitHub account and a Repository for this course.
-Since your questions will be of multiple types, it will benefit you if you create a folder for each type.
+Since your questions will be of multiple types, it will benefit you if you create a folder for each type, as you get a question pertaining to it.
 * NCERT
 * GATE
-* ~~JEE~~
+* JEE

 You can then label your assignments in any manner.
 Your assignment folder must contain the following